xini/silverstripe-social-share/readme.md

 ## Overview

-Adds sharing links and buttons for Facebook, Twitter, Instagram, Pinterest as well as AddThis to the site.
+Adds sharing links and buttons for Facebook, X (Twitter), Instagram, Pinterest as well as AddThis to the site.

 ## Requirements